AnsariAbdullah/codewars-solution/trash/readme.md

 - `for in` for object

 Do other challenges as well from the link above.
-Find other links also
+Find other links also.
+If there are more challenges like Hackereart... create a new folder for it and store it's solution there.